jevinskie/macvdmtool/README.md

 # Apple Silicon to Apple Silicon VDM tool

+In progress version with basic support for iPhone 15 & support for listing actions.

 This tool lets you get a serial console on an Apple Silicon device and reboot it remotely, using only another Apple Silicon device running macOS and a standard Type C cable.

 ## Disclaimer